isomerpages/chi-ogpshowcase/_products/CheckFirst/Description.md

 ![](/images/Asset%201@5.png)

-Results, answer and calculation logic can be edited within the service.
+Within the service, you can edit results, answers, and calculation logic.

 ![](/images/Yes_No%20step%203.png)

-Previews are available before go-live.
+There are previews available so that the logic can be checked before going live.

 ![](/images/Yes_No%20Eligible%20result.png)